Generic Name: dicyclomine hydrochloride

 Dicyclomine hydrochloride is contraindicated in women who are breastfeeding.
 Dicyclomine hydrochloride is excreted in breastmilk.
 Because of the potential for serious adverse reactions in human breastfed infants from dicyclomine hydrochloride, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother [see Use in Specific Populations (8.4)].

 Safety and effectiveness in pediatric patients have not been established.

 Dicyclomine hydrochloride is contraindicated in infants less than 6 months of age [see Contraindications (4)].
-There are published cases reporting that the administration of dicyclomine hydrochloride to infants has been followed by serious respiratory symptoms (dyspnea, shortness of breath, breathlessness, respiratory collapse, apnea and asphyxia), seizures, syncope, pulse rate fluctuations, muscular hypotonia, and coma, and death, however; no causal relationship has been established.
+There are published cases reporting that the administration of dicyclomine hydrochloride syrup to infants has been followed by serious respiratory symptoms (dyspnea, shortness of breath, breathlessness, respiratory collapse, apnea and asphyxia), seizures, syncope, pulse rate fluctuations, muscular hypotonia, and coma, and death, however; no causal relationship has been established.